josteist/Compadre/README.md

        					mean	2.5%	median	97.5%	p >/<0 	Eff SS
 Overall rate				  0.15	  0.14	  0.15	  0.15	  0.00	414.58
 ```
-Not surprisingly the rates are very similar.
-However, mean rates over many transitions are of course extremely course measures of diversification.
-The last two columns are probability of being 'significant', i.e. fraction of samples > or < 0, and effective sample sizes (says something about the convergence of the MCMC chain)
+Not surprisingly the rates of extinction and speciation are very similar.
+However, mean rates over many transitions are of course extremely potentially very misleading measures of diversification.
+The last two columns show the probability of being 'significant', i.e. fraction of samples > or < 0, and effective sample sizes (says something about the convergence of the MCMC chain).

 #### Plotting
 Plot the rates.
 For models with no temporal variability and no drivers,